 6.6.
-UPB Device Enumeration
+UPB Network Enumeration

-UPB Device Enumeration is a method available for transmitting devices to quickly determine the Unit IDs of all receiving devices that exist on a particular UPB network.
-This method involves a transmitting device broadcasting a UPB Communication Packet that has the ID-bit set to 1.
-The ID-bit requests the receiving device(s) to generate an ID Pulse.
+UPB Network Enumeration is a method available for transmitting devices to quickly determine which Network IDs are occupied (by UPB devices).
+This method involves a transmitting device broadcasting a UPB Communication Packet to Network ID 00 (Global Network Id) that has the ID-bit set to 1.
+The ID-bit along with the Global Network Id and Broadcast Destination Id requests the receiving device(s) to generate an ID Pulse to identify their Network ID.
 The transmitting device simply monitors the powerline for ID Pulses in the 256 UPB Frames that follow the transmitted packet.
-Frames that contain an ID Pulse indicate that their corresponding Unit ID is occupied in the UPB network.
+Frames that contain an ID Pulse indicate that their corresponding Network ID is occupied on the powerline.
 Frames that do not contain an ID Pulse indicate that their corresponding Unit ID is not occupied.
-After 256 Frames (2.13 seconds) the transmitting device will have an indication as to every Unit ID occupied on a particular NID.
+After 256 Frames (2.13 seconds) the transmitting device will have an indication as to every Network ID occupied on a particular powerline.